 How does the postcoital bleeding journey proceed after menopause?

-Menopause means the end of menstruation and is the time when a woman gets to the end of her reproductive cycle.
+Menopause means the end of menstruation and is when a woman reaches the end of her reproductive cycle.

 Here are the things that happen in menopause:

 Menopause is “technically” not a health condition, as many women come to this stage of their lives without any problems.

 However, a small group of ladies can experience distressing symptoms before, during or after menopause.

 Please check out our videos to learn about menopause symptoms.

 Many women are likely to start the transition into menopause around 45 years or so.
 Most reach menopause at about 48 to 51 years on average.

 When it comes to sex, many things around menopause can lead to bleeding problems.
 Let’s look at 3 of them.

 So how does the postcoital journey in menopause run?